jerrystsai/ds03_project/CodeBook.md

 This data set consists of **69 variables**, and with each of 6 activities undertaken by 30 subjects, has **180 observations**.

-Two variables identify the activity (activity.name and activity.ld) and one varaible identifies the subject (subject.id).
+Two variables identify the activity (activity.name and activity.ld) and one variable identifies the subject (subject.id).

 Each of the other 66 variables is the mean of measurements taken for a particular signal within each activity/subject combination,